SoyTonyZ/SoyTonyZ/README.md

 - big fan of Queen, Bruno Mars and Jay Chou

-- player of Civilization VI, Metro, Plants vs Zombies etc.
+- player of Civilization VI, Metro, Plants vs Zombies, and CS:GO etc.

 - learner of English and Spanish